Proposal status: Closed

 - Concern that it is natural at a roundabout to look to your right while waiting to give way.
 Therefore, pedestrians may not be seen until the driver has accelerated and entered the roundabout.

 The raised platforms are expected to lower the approaching driving speeds.
-This will gives a longer reaction time for drivers to respond to other drivers using the intersection and pedestrian activity.
+This will give a longer reaction time for drivers to respond to other drivers using the intersection and pedestrian activity.

 - Concern that the proposed signage and road markings are unnecessary and cause “visual pollution”.